-2.3.4 Structured recording in electronic health record systems
+3.3.4 Structured recording in electronic health record systems

-Clinical decision support cannot understand the free text in the patient's medical record; it needs structured information.
+Duodecim Clinical decision support cannot understand the free text in the patient's medical record; it needs structured information.
 Structured information differs from the free text so that it has its own place in the electronic health record system where the information in question is stored in a standardised manner (e.g. smoking status).
 Structured information is often associated with a code (e.g. diagnosis or procedure code).
 Drugs and laboratory tests are also backed by their own codes, even though the end user often does not see them.

-Because clinical decision support depends on the structured information it receives, clinical decision support may give incomplete or unjustified messages to the user if the structured information is incomplete or incorrect.
-In other words, it is always essential to record the information in a structured and careful manner1.
-However, not all data used in clinical decision support can be recorded in a structured manner in all electronic health record systems - an example of this is breastfeeding.
-This constraint must be taken into account when interpreting feedback from clinical decision support2.
+Because Duodecim Clinical Decision Support depends on the structured information it receives, clinical decision support may give incomplete or unjustified messages to the user if the structured information is incomplete or incorrect.
+In other words, it is always essential to record the information in a structured and careful manner.
+However, not all data used by the device can be recorded in a structured manner in all electronic health record systems - an example of this is breastfeeding.
+This constraint must be taken into account when interpreting feedback from Duodecim Clinical Decision Support.

-It is important that the records of the patient's diagnoses are up to date and that no working diagnoses that have proven to be incorrect remain in the electronic health record system3.
+It is important that the records of the patient's diagnoses are up to date and that no working diagnoses that have proven to be incorrect remain in the electronic health record system.
 It is also important that temporary drugs are not marked as permanent.

-2.3.5 Patient information available
+3.3.5 Patient information available

-In general, the electronic health record system can only send data stored in the local system in question to clinical decision support.
-Thus, clinical decision support may remind of missing examination results in primary health care, even if the results can be found in specialised medical care.
-In some cases, when a regional patient information solution is used, clinical decision support may also receive information from other organisations, such as specialised medical care.
-The supplier of the electronic health record system is able to describe this in more detail.4
+In general, the electronic health record system can only send data stored in the local system in question to Duodecim Clinical Decision Support.
+Thus, the device may remind of missing examination results in primary health care, even if the results can be found in specialised medical care.
+In some cases, when a regional patient information solution is used, Duodecim Clinical Decision Support may also receive information from other organisations, such as specialised medical care.